actfree/freerbeing/content/en/post/how-to-breathe/index.md

 In yoga asana and pranayama we learn to employ the abdomen to strengthen and support the exhalation\
 This aspect of practice is also physically strengthening, including to our core musculature

-Techniques involving forceful exhalation, such as bhastrika and kapalabhati, can be of great value, properly practised, but forceful use of the abdomen is not required for normal daily breathing
+Techniques involving forceful abdominal exhalation, such as bhastrika and kapalabhati, can be of great value, properly practised, but forceful use of the abdomen is not required for normal daily breathing

+**Note:**

 The technique of "belly-breathing", (ie "inhaling into the abdomen") whilst perhaps having some value for some people by visualisation of the deepening of breathing, is potentially confusing and can mis-direct the attention from where it is most effectively placed